 As in most organizations, there are some rules.
 Mostly these are to facilitate efficient use of peoples' time.
 Ours are few and pretty simple.
 They are intended to keep the meetings fun, the business portion quick and to ensure respect of all model builders regardless of their age, sex or model building experience.

 The Edmonton Chapter is also run by volunteer modelers.
-We hold monthly meetings at 7 PM on the second Tuesday of every month from September to June in the McNally High School Cafeteria 8440 - 105 Avenue NW, Edmonton.
+We hold monthly meetings at 7 PM on the second THURSDAY of every month from September to June in the Inglewood Community Centre 12525 - 116 Avenue NW, Edmonton.
 Visitors and guests are always welcome.
 There is no charge for visitors attending their first three general meetings.
-After your initial three visits, it is expected that you will join the club and become a paid-up member. (see below for membership details).
+Thereafter it is expected that you will join the club and become a paid-up member. (see below for membership details).
 All interested in the hobby including kids are welcome.
 In fact, visitors as well as members are encouraged to bring models for display.

 The International Plastic Modellers Society is a unique, world-wide organization of hobbyists who enjoy building plastic models.

 The society originated in 1963 when a small group of enthusiasts in England met to discuss the hobby and to exchange ideas, news and views.
 They called their organization the British Plastic Modelling Society.
 It wasn't very long before word of the Society got out and made its way to virtually all the corners of the world.
 As membership grew, the founding fathers changed

 Copyright IPMS Edmonton Chapter 2016 All Rights Reserved.